 The Executive Committee may constitute such subcommittees from time to time as shall be considered necessary for such purposes as shall be thought fit in pursuit of the aims of the Friends Group.

 The members of each sub- committee shall be appointed by the Executive Committee from amongst the members of the Friends Group.
-Subcommittees may, with the approval of the Executive Committee, co-opt members who are not members of the Friends Group but they shall advise in an advisory and nonvoting capacity only.
+Sub-committees may, with the approval of the Executive Committee, co-opt members who are not members of the Friends Group but they shall advise in an advisory and non-voting capacity only.

 In the event of an equality of votes cast at any meeting of any subcommittee the motion will fall.

-Members of the Executive Committee may be members of any subcommittee.
+Members of the Executive Committee may be members of any sub-committee.
 Sub-committees shall be subordinate to and may be regulated or dissolved by the Executive Committee.

 DECLARATION OF INTEREST

-It shall be the duty of every member who is in any way, directly or indirectly, interested financially in any item discussed at any meeting of the Friends Group (including any meeting of any committee or subcommittee) at which s/he is present to declare such interest and s/he shall not discuss such item (except by invitation of the Chair) or vote there on.
+It shall be the duty of every member who is in any way, directly or indirectly, interested financially in any item discussed at any meeting of the Friends Group (including any meeting of any committee or sub-committee) at which s/he is present to declare such interest and s/he shall not discuss such item (except by invitation of the Chair) or vote there on.

 FINANCES